 - Light brown sugar - Light brown sugar gives a richer flavor, but white sugar is also fine.

-- Sesame oil - Adds a hint of nutty flavour.
-I recommend classic Kadoya's pure sesame oil.
+- Sesame oil – Adds a hint of nutty flavor.

-- Soy sauce - The key condiment for flavour, adds saltiness and umami.
+- Soy sauce – The key condiment for flavor, adds saltiness and umami.

 - White sesame seeds - This is to garnish at the end.